-We are all like artists, in that sense - we create any kind of complex meaning by arranging words into sentences.
-Words are like tiles of different colors - a brown tile may be part of a flower, an eye socket of a skull, a sucker on a frog's toe, or anything else - its true meaning is its use in the mosaic.
-Likewise, words acquire their true meaning only in the context of the composite whole of the sentence mosaic; i.e., what is the meaning of 'finger' in 'The jerk gave me the finger' or in 'He has a finger in every pie'?
+We are like artists, in that sense - we create any kind of complex meaning by arranging words into sentences.
+Words are like tiles of different colors - a brown tile may be part of a flower, a sucker on a frog's toe, or anything else - its true meaning is its use in the mosaic.
+Likewise, words acquire their true meaning only in the context of the composite whole of the sentence mosaic; i.e., what is the meaning of 'jerk' or 'finger' in 'The jerk gave me the finger'?